 Construction and Built

-As important as the weight of the comforter is, the size, shape, and construction of its material also matters.
-A good weighted comforter should be evenly distributed and easy to use.
-Some comforters are quite affordable but might not be as comfy or breathable as you might expect.
-That’s why we at Eli & Elm have put the best minds to work in creating the most comfortable and cozy weighted comforter for you.
+The size of a comforter is as essential as its weight.
+The shape and construction of its material also matter.
+An excellent weighted comforter should be evenly distributed and easy to use.
+Some comforters are affordable but might not be as comfy or breathable as expected.
+That’s why we at Eli & Elm have put the best minds to work to create the most comfortable and cozy weighted comforter for you.

 Does It Take Long to Get Used to a Weighted Comforter?

 This is entirely down to the person, with most people loving them from the moment they are unwrapped.
-If you find it a bit strange at first, there is no need to worry.
-That is perfectly normal too.
+If you first find it strange, there is no need to worry.
+That is perfectly normal, too.
 You will be used to traditional blankets, and this change can take some getting used to.

-Before long, you will be able to fall asleep using your weighted blanket, thanks to the relaxing, calming effect and security it offers the user.
-Enjoying a good night's sleep by using a weighted blanket will help you create a regular sleep-wake cycle with other positive benefits.
+Before long, you can fall asleep using your weighted blanket, thanks to the relaxing, calming effect and security it offers the user.
+Enjoying a good night's sleep using a weighted blanket will help you create a regular sleep-wake cycle with other positive benefits.

 Sources: